History of Master Liveaboards

 Truk Master

-The Truk Master Liveaboard is fully dedicated to exploring Truk (Chuuk) lagoon in the Federated States of Micronesia.
+The Truk Master Liveaboard is fully dedicated to exploring the Truk (Chuuk) lagoon in the Federated States of Micronesia.
 Truk is the pinnacle of tropical wreck diving; no fewer than 60 wrecks lie submerged within its coral reef border.
 Many of the sunken vessels hail from the 1944 surprise attack of Allied forces on the Japanese warships stationed with the lagoon.
 Both technical and recreational divers can enjoy the wrecks, reefs, and pelagics of Truk Lagoon from the comfort of the Truk Master Liveaboard’s three decks, outfitted in a two-tone classy palette of dark brown and white.

 RELEVANT LINKS